 An important next step would be to see a doctor or physician who can refer you to a trusted mental health professional.
 A psychologist will offer you treatment that can improve your symptoms and eventually get you back to normal life.

 With the depression that can accompany complicated grief, some people may experience suicidal thoughts.
 If you are having suicidal thoughts, contact a mental health professional.
-If you believe you might act on those thoughts call 911, or the suicide hotline number.
-The National Suicide Prevention Lifeline is 800-273-TALK (800-273-8255).
+If you believe you might act on those thoughts call 911 or call a suicide hotline number.

 Helping a Loved One Who Has Complicated Grief